Geometric-Algebra Adaptive Filters: Linear Estimation in GA

-\begin{definition}[Product Between Multivector and Array] Here the multivector $U$ is simply geometricaly multiplicated with each entry of the array $w$.
-Due to the noncommutativity of the geometric product, two cases have to be considered.
-The first is $Uw$, {
+The product between a multivector $U$ and an array $w$, namely $Uw$, is defined as the geometric multiplication of $U$ by each entry of $w$ (a procedure similar to multiplying a scalar by a vector in LA).
+Due to the noncommutativity of the geometric product, $Uw \neq wU$ in general.